octobercms/docs/2.x/tailor/content-fields.md

 <a name="field-collections"></a>
 ### Collections

-`collections` - links to other collections.
+`collections` - links to other collections by UUID or handle.

 ```yaml
 categories: